Rickard Lindberg | Blog | Projects

 IndieWebify.Me?
 Yes please!

-Written by Rickard Lindberg . (also on IndieNews)
+Written by Rickard Lindberg Profile picture of Rickard. in #indieweb (also on IndieNews)

 In today's exploration of getting on the IndieWeb I try out IndieWebify.Me.
 It is a service where you can post a link to your website and it will tell you if you have marked up your content properly to participate on the IndieWeb.